-The following summarizes the roles and responsibilities of various components depicted in the Cloud Foundry routing architecture diagrams above.
+The following summarizes the roles and responsibilities of various components depicted in the CF routing architecture diagrams above.
 These summaries are limited to the roles and responsibilities these components have pertaining to routing.
-For more complete descriptions of these components, see Cloud Foundry Concepts, Cloud Foundry Components, and Diego Components and Architecture.
+For more complete descriptions of these components, see CF Concepts, CF Components, and Diego Components and Architecture.

 |BOSH manifest||Used to configure route registrar with route(s) for system components such as UAA and Loggregator.|

 |Cloud Controller||Contains route metadata, including whether they are HTTP or TCP.|

 |Diego BBS||Contains IP and port metadata as well as route metadata from Cloud Controller, which route emitter discovers.|

 |Diego cell||Manages app instances and tasks and long-running processes related to them.
 A route emitter runs on each cell.|

 |Gorouter||Routes HTTP traffic coming into CF to the appropriate component.
 Receives route updates through NATS.
 Routes that have not been updated in two minutes are pruned from the Gorouter’s database.|

 |NATS||Receives routing configuration from route emitter and provides same to Gorouter.|

 |Route registrar||Sends routing metadata described in BOSH manifest for system components such as UAA and Loggregator to NATS.
 This is because the Diego cell does not have information about system components, only about user spaces.|